Laura + Scott

 Evolution of a Pet Sitter

-As many mid-lifers will no doubt relate to, I had hit "that season" in life everything around me started to tall apart.
+As many mid-lifers will no doubt relate to, I had hit a season in life where everything around me started to tall apart.
 The very short version is that I was caring for my father at the end of his life, selling my childhood home in another state, and finding myself caring for a dog gradually blinded by glaucoma.
-To meet those, and other, demands, I had left my work as a therapist and coach and when all the caregiveing demands reached their conclusion and our special dog died, I was left with a very blank slate and a huge exisential question:
+To meet those, and other, demands, I had left my work as a therapist and coach and when all the caregiving demands reached their conclusion and our special-needs dog died, I was left with a very blank slate and a huge existential question:

 What did I REALLY want to do with my life?